 - Videos contain music from the YouTube Audio Library.

-Why is some info missing from “Music in this video?”
+Why is some info missing from the “Music" section?

-For videos that contain many songs, info about the first ten songs will appear under “Music in this video.”
+For videos that contain many songs, info about the first ten songs will appear under the “Music” section.

-What if I hear my song in a video, but don’t see “Music in this video” info?
+What if I hear my song in a video, but don’t see the “Music” info?

 - YouTube doesn’t have sufficient data from the copyright owner.